nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 ![](../images/cnm_create_kinesis_stream.jpg)

 Please bear in mind that your `${deployment}-lambda-processing` IAM role will need permissions to write to the response stream for this workflow to succeed if you create the Kinesis stream with a dashboard user.
 The most straightforward approach is to attach the `AmazonKinesisFullAccess` policy for the stream resource, however your environment/security policies may require an approach specific to your deployment environment.
+In operational environments it's likely science data providers would typically be responsible for providing a Kinesis stream with the appropraite permissions.

 For more information on how this process works and how to develop a process that will add records to a stream, read the [Kinesis documentation](https://aws.amazon.com/documentation/kinesis/) and the [developer guide](https://docs.aws.amazon.com/streams/latest/dev/introduction.html).